 [entity]IdentifierValue

 The PREMIS data dictionary recognizes that the use of identifier types is an implementation specific issue and does not recommend or require particular vocabularies for identifier types.
-The Library of Congress has developed its own identifier type vocabulary and the Common Specification recommends its use in lieu of implementation specific identifier type vocabularies, where these have not yet been developed.
+The Library of Congress has developed its own identifier type vocabulary and the CS IP recommends its use in lieu of implementation specific identifier type vocabularies, where these have not yet been developed.

 Implementation considerations

-This chapter touches on some additional issues which are relevant in respect to implementing the Common Specification in real-life scenarios.
+This chapter touches on some additional issues which are relevant in respect to implementing the CS IP in real-life scenarios.

 Content Information Type Specifications